Top Ten Interesting and Fun Facts About Mexico

 Where is Mexico?

 Mexico is a nation state and occupies much of the 'land bridge' between the North and South Americas.

 On the Mexican flag, the green stands for hope, the white for purity and the red for the blood of the people.
 The eagle eating the snake refers to an Aztec legend.

 While the Maya and the Aztec are most widely known, the earliest of the great Mexican civilizations was the Olmec, then the Teotihuacan.
-The Mayan civilization came after that, then the Toltec and finally - enduring until the time of the conquistadors (the Spanish conquerors) - there arose the Aztec civilization.
+The Mayan civilization came after that, then the Toltec, enduring until the time of the conquistadors (the Spanish conquerors) when the Aztec civilization was dominant.

 The Mexican Flag

 Mexico has a strong sense of its historical heritage and the country boasts some of the finest museum collections in the world.